ZackNewsMan/cbi_car_theft_recover_arrest/README.md

 CBI totals differ between the datasets and it is unclear why.
 Got into underlying data from the "Table LookUp" here: https://coloradocrimestats.state.co.us/tops/report/mvt/colorado/2019

+This data was utilized in this web story: https://www.9news.com/article/news/crime/colorado-auto-car-theft-single-day/73-a438164e-c311-4389-adfc-98b1c31ebc3d